TPedron/design_patterns/README.md

 ### Example
 Implement a hierarchical todos list which can have projects containing multiple sub-todos.
 This tree implementation is immutable and generates nested list html of the project/todo structure.
 I could have implemented a more complex dynamic tree with add and remove methods but chose not to.
 Sample output of the html is provided.

+## 2.7 Flyweight

+### Description
+The purpose of this pattern is to allow for programs to build vast quantities of objects while reducing memory usage by sharing parts of object state between multiple objects.

+### Example
+We build out a car database containing flyweights.
+Unique instances of cars have several shared fields that are unique between them such as make, model and color.
+What is unique about a car instance is its plates and owner.
+So we essentially build a cache of non-unique car combinations and use them when appropriate for vehicles being added to the database.

 # 3. Behavioral Patterns

 ## 3.1 Strategy Pattern